Ibotta/sopstool/.github/CONTRIBUTING.md

     If ff-only fails, you must resolve the merge so that it is linear, which could involve rebuilding the release tag(s).

-1. Watch for the release to pass CI and publish to S3
+1. Watch for the release to pass CI

 > TODO the tag+branch is a little tricky and one misstep can break the process.
 Look into a more foolproof or just simpler way to detect and release tags

 ### Release Gotchas

-> TODO this is a bit of a manual process, as we use more here this will get better
+> TODO This process is just a little under review

 ## Versioning